JuliaArrays/StructArrays.jl/docs/src/examples.md

  (a = 3, b = "z")
 ```

-## Example usage to with StaticArray elements
+## Example usage with StaticArray elements

 ```julia
 julia> using StructArrays, StaticArrays